 “Deciding to enter into a lifetime mortgage is a big decision with a big financial impact for consumers.
 In many instances it makes sense but whether it does or not depends on personal circumstances and how they might change.

-“It is therefore critical that advice offered to consumers looking at lifetime mortgages is suitable to their personal circumstances.
+“It is therefore critical that advice offered to consumers looking at lifetime mortgages is suitable for their personal circumstances.
 It is clear from our review that advice being offered to such consumers, including some vulnerable consumers, is still not up to scratch.

 “All firms offering these products should read our review and take action to make sure consumers are receiving advice tailored to their personal circumstances.